Living Learning Programs

 The Environment & Sustainability Residential College is a living-learning community that engages students in learning about many aspects of the local environment, all in the context of sustainability, by bringing together students and faculty interested in understanding and actively supporting the development of a healthy environment for all residents.
 Students will get to know Lexington from the bottom up to understand how the environment shapes the human community, and vice versa.
 For more information about Greenhouse please visit: Greenhouse.

 Lexington Engaged is a new living learning program for fall 2015 which will focus on engagement, service learning, and social justice.
 It will create vibrant community of socially conscious individuals who better understand and are both well motivated and able to contribute to the well-being of local communities and to the improvement of town-grown relations.
-This program will be appropriate for students in social justice, community outreach and empowerment, and public service.
+This program will be online slots for real money appropriate for students in social justice, community outreach and empowerment, and public service.
 The living learning community will enhance the residential and academic experience of students by familarizing them with the Lexington community, connecting them to community partners, exploring social justice issues, and providing diverse community-based outreach experiences.